 Exemption from Substantial Equivalence

-A tobacco product that is modified by adding or deleting a tobacco additive, or increasing or decreasing the quantity of an existing tobacco additive, may be considered for exemption from demonstrating substantial equivalence if:
+- The new tobacco product is modified by adding or deleting a tobacco additive or increasing or decreasing the quantity of an existing tobacco additive;

 - An exemption is otherwise appropriate

 Preparing an Exemption Request (step 1) and Abbreviated Report (step 2)

 - An EX REQ includes (as required by 21 CFR 1107.1):

 - A detailed explanation of the purpose of the modification

 - A detailed description of the modification, including a statement as to whether the modification involves:

 - increasing the quantity of an existing tobacco additive; or